-In addition to the using various operators and string formats to construct conditions in your queries, you can also control the results that are returned from calls to the find and findById functions:
+In addition to using various operators and string formats to construct conditions in your queries, you can also control the results that are returned from calls to the Find and Find By ID functions:

-Sort results by specific order by using the sort method to specify the field to match and the order want matching query results to be arranged.
+Sort the results by a specific order using the Sort method.
+With the Sort method, you specify the field to match and the desired order for arranging the matching query results, as follows:

-The following snippet demonstrates a sort operation on the miles field with results arranged by ascending order:
+The following snippet demonstrates a sort operation on the miles field with results arranged in ascending order:

 To enhance query efficiency, you can perform both sort and limit operations within a single query, as follows:

-In scenarios where you want to continuously watch changes occurring to your local Ditto store in real‑time, use live queries.
-With a live query, you signal which changes you're interested in watching and define the callback function that Ditto triggers as a response.
+In scenarios where you want to continuously watch changes occurring to your local Ditto store in realtime, use live queries.
+With a live query, you signal which changes you're interested in watching and define the callback function that you want Ditto to trigger in response.

 To set up a single live query, as demonstrated in the following snippet: